-The normal full-time credit load for graduate students is 9 credit hours per term.
+The normal full-time credit load for graduate students is 9 credits per term.

-Full-time graduate students may register for an overload of up to 6 credit hours (up to 15 credit hours total) per term at no increase in tuition.
-Subject to written approval by their advisor and department head, or program director, students may register for more than 15 credit hours per term by paying additional tuition at the regular part-time rate for all hours over 15.
+Full-time graduate students may register for an overload of up to 6 credits (up to 15 credits total) per term at no increase in tuition.
+Subject to written approval by their advisor and department head, or program director, students may register for more than 15 credits per term by paying additional tuition at the regular per credit rate for all credits over 15.
 The maximum number of credits for which a student can register during the summer is 12.